compsocialscience/summer-institute/2024/penn/pre_arrival.md

 ### Python

 Many of the activities will require coding, and examples will be shown in Python.
 You are welcome to use other languages, but we cannot guarantee that we can support them.
-Before SICSS you should ensure you can access [](https://colab.research.google.com/), a free, browser-based notebook environment.
+Before SICSS you should ensure you can access [Google Colab](https://colab.research.google.com/), a free, browser-based notebook environment.

 ### Slack